- Applied Biotechnology

 Every educator knows that the way to a student's brain is through their stomach!
 In this workshop you will investigate the science of food production, tour a variety of food industries, and leave with ideas for making your conventional lessons more delectable.

-This workshop is open to all but will be of most interest to Community College Life Sciences and Industrial/Applied Sciences faculty as well as 6-12 Science and CTE teachers.
+This workshop is open to all but will be of most interest to grades 6-12 Science and CTE teachers as well as Community College Life Sciences and Industrial/Applied Sciences faculty.

 - Investigating the scientific basis behind molecular gastronomy techniques